Ally511/GPT/README.md

 </p>

-* perplexity: As already mentioned in the previous n-gram, perplexity is a common tool to establish the performance of a language model.
+* `perplexity`: As already mentioned in the previous n-gram, perplexity is a common tool to establish the performance of a language model.
 For our neural n-gram we have a perplexity of around 70, with our best model at 68.91.
-If instead of using the validation performance as a stoping criteria, we use the perplexity, we end up with a longer training, but a final perplexity of only 67.70.
+If instead of using the validation performance as a stopping criteria, we use the perplexity, we end up with a longer training, but a final perplexity of only 67.70.
 This suggests a strong link between the validation performance and the perplexity

  #### Output
- Examples for outputs:
+ Examples of outputs:
  "cleopatra , good brutus get ; bid  desdemona i will , , nor can he would aim of hadst cassius is it him tame , run on , unto his jewelling her he cannot find"

 "fire . exit thee : i urp's than any ? will get clear : if locks in destiness , ft of your prince ."